IIIF/api/source/api/presentation/2.0/index.md

 The following applies to all of the responses in the Presentation API.
 For the most part, these are features of the JSON-LD specification that have particular uses within the API.

-The primary response is when the manifest response is requested and, for optimization reasons, this _MUST_ return the manifest information with the default sequence, canvases and associations for image content resources embedded within it.
+Typically the first request will be for a manifest resource and, for optimization reasons, the response _MUST_ return the manifest information along with the default sequence, canvases and associations for image content resources embedded within it.
 Additional sequences and associations _MAY_ be available via additional calls, and if so, _MUST_ be referenced in the manifest.

 #### 5.3.1.
 URI Representation